 Research Aims

-Although the SILO project attempts to address the international focus on improving STEM education, it also seeks to address translation of research which is about bridging the gap between theory and practice.
-The two research questions are depicted in Figure 1.2.
+Although The SILO Project attempts to address the international focus on improving STEM education, it also seeks to address translation of research which is about bridging the gap between theory and practice.
+The three research questions are depicted in Figure 1.2.

 Figure 1.2